drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 % python3 json-to-yaml.py --input ../../Redfish/json-schema --output ../../Redfish/openapi --config dmtf-config.json
 ```

-In this example, the tool converts the JSON Schema files in the `Redfish/json-schema` input directory into YAML files that are saved to the `/Redfish/openapi` output directory.
-The tools reads the configuration keys in the `dmtf-config.json` file to configure the output, including the generated OpenAPI service document.
+In this example, the JSON Schema-to-OpenAPI converter processes the JSON Schema files in the `Redfish/json-schema` input directory to convert them into YAML files, which is saves to the `/Redfish/openapi` output directory.
+The JSON Schema-to-OpenAPI converter reads the configuration keys in the `dmtf-config.json` configuration file to configure the output, including the OpenAPI service document that it generates.

 ## Configuration